Aliases for SYNCRIP Gene

 GeneCards Summary for SYNCRIP Gene

-SYNCRIP (Synaptotagmin Binding, Cytoplasmic RNA Interacting Protein) is a Protein Coding gene.
+SYNCRIP (Synaptotagmin Binding Cytoplasmic RNA Interacting Protein) is a Protein Coding gene.
+Diseases associated with SYNCRIP include Myoblastoma and Spinal Muscular Atrophy.
 Among its related pathways are Translational Control.
-GO annotations related to this gene include RNA binding and poly(A) binding.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is HNRNPR.